emissary-ingress/emissary/reference/services/ext_authz.md

 #### The Response Returned From the External Auth Service to Ambassador

- - If the HTTP response returned from the external auth service to Ambassador has an HTTP status code of 200, then the request is allowed through to the upstream backend service.  **Note well** that **only** 200 indicates this; other 2XX status codes will prevent the request from being allowed through, as described below.
+ - If the HTTP response returned from the external auth service to Ambassador has an HTTP status code of 200, then the request is allowed through to the upstream backend service.  **Note well** that **only** 200 indicates this; other 2XX status codes will prevent the request from being allowed through.

    The 200 response should not contain anything in the body, but may contain arbitrary headers.
 Any header present in the external auth service' response that is also either listed in the `allow_authorization_headers` attribute of the `AuthService` resource or in the fixed list of headers that are always included will be copied from the external auth service' response into the request going to the upstream backend service.
 This allows the external auth service to inject tokens or other information into the request, or to modify headers coming from the client.